UK hospitals lose millions after AI startup valuation collapses

 Oxford University Hospitals became a foundation trust in 2015, giving it the ability to decide how to improve services for patients and, crucially, the ability to retain any surpluses it generates to invest in new services, and borrow money to support these investments.

-That money was registered as what is known as a net impairment loss: meaning the total value of the trust’s assets is lower.
+This is why it was registered as what is known as a net impairment loss: meaning the total value of the trust’s assets is lower.
 Losing asset value means the Trust can’t borrow as much money as it might like on as favorable terms, for example.
 Impairments in asset value also affect Departmental Expenditure Limits – so affect plans for the money the Trust will have committed to at spending reviews.
 According to NHS England, 64,265 patients were waiting for non-urgent elective operations or treatment at Oxford University Hospitals NHS Foundation Trust at the end of June – up from 47,742 in June 2021.